 Shut the front door, they’re fantastic!
 You might want to invite a few friends or neighbors over to help you with the ice cream sandwiches.
 They’ll thank you for it.

-Storing Homemade Chocolate Ice Cream with Peanut Butter Cookie Dough
+Storing Chocolate Peanut Butter Cookie Dough Ice Cream

 Storing this ice cream recipe is the same for my other frozen treats.

 Store in a glass container with a tight-fitting lid and place in the freezer.
-This ice cream should be good for 6 months (it’s not going to last that long once you have your first scoop… trust me).
+This ice cream should be good for 6 months, but it won’t last that long once you have your first scoop… trust me.

 Have a great time making this ice cream!
 I honestly have no idea why I waited so long to make it but I hope you enjoy this as much as I did.
 If you have any fun twists on classic desserts or even savory foods, leave a comment down below (along with a 5-star rating) and let me know what you’re thinking!